 Los Angeles: Gemini G.E.L., 1971.
-This is a multiple printed by photo-offset in gray on white, die-cut drawing board.
+This is a multiple printed by photo-offset in gray on stiff, white, die-cut drawing stock.
 It includes: a mounting board 49.7 x 42.1 cm / 19 x 16-1/2 inches; a highly abstracted version of Mickey Mouse’s head with ears 15.2 cm / 6 inches in diameter, a square face 18.1 cm / 7-1/8 inches on a side, a 24.5 cm / 4-3/4-inch nose, and a few other parts connected with stainless-steel wire, bead chains, and nickel-plated fasteners.
 It stands in various arrangements and is the smallest of 5 versions of this image.
 Oldenburg’s own description follows:

 “‘The Geometric Mouse’ exists in several scales.
 The diameter of the ‘ear’ in the largest Geometric Mouse is 9 feet.
 In this miniature version—the smallest—the ‘ear’ diameter is 6 inches.

 “The white, paper Geometric Mouse is called ‘home-made’ because it is a reproduction (2/3 smaller) of the prototype made in preparation for the fabricated, black, metal Geometric Mouse, Scale C—‘ear’ diameter 9 inches.”